coderefinery/git-intro/content/browsing.md

 - Git allowed us to understand this simple project much better than we could, if it was just a few files on our own computer.
-- It was also very easy to share the project with the course.
+- It was easy to share the project with the course.
 - By forking the repository, we created our own copy.
 This is important for the next episode, where we will make changes to our copy.